cheeezeburgers/learn-python/README.md

 Then you can simply: `hub pull-request`

 This means you can only merge this branch once.
 So, that means I have to make date specific branches every time I start learning...

+So in the next you can switch back to `master` and fetch the new version of the original repo.

+Work with a new branch for changes.